How long does probate take?

 For many families, this post-grant stage is longer than they expected.

-A realistic way to think about the timeline
+A realistic way to think about the full timeline

 If you want a simple mental model, think in terms of:

-- **a separate waiting period for the grant**
+• a separate waiting period for the grant, currently usually within 12 weeks after submission

 In practice, many straightforward estates still run for many months, often around 6 to 12 months end to end, and longer where there is property, tax complexity, delay from institutions, or disagreement between those involved.
-That is an inference from the stages involved, not a fixed GOV.UK timetable.
+That is a practical planning range from the stages involved, not a fixed statutory timetable.

 Common reasons probate takes longer